coinager/coinager-docs/docs/accounts.md

 E.g., Cash, saving bank account, credit card, current account, any loan account, any trading account, etc.

 Any incomes, expenses and transfer operation, the amount of delta will be reflected in this account balance.

+## Account Types

+There are six types of accounts to which any account can be added.

+- Cash
+- Savings Bank Account
+- Credit Card
+- Current Account
+- Loan Account
+- Trading Account